Nishantmaske/JavascriptTutorial/README.md

 # JavascriptTutorial
-A 15 days chalenge of completing Javascript for begginer
+A complete Javascript tutorial for beginners  with Programm